Dametorwobla/to-do_app/README.md

 ## Overview
 This is a solution to Amalitech's To-do app frontend project.
-- This app allows one to toggle between light and dark mode by clicking on the sun or moon icon on the wrapper image.
+- This app allows one to toggle between light and dark mode by clicking on the sun or moon icon on the header image.
 - Drag and drop feature allows one to reorder items on list.

 ### The challenge